Rizwan-Ishaq/SocialGraphPage/index.md

 # Introduction

 We have chosen to dig into the vast world of great thinkers throughout history.
 Our motivation is to learn more about the thinkers and the ideas that have helped shape how the world and the cultures in it have evolved.
 Especially whom the most influential people have been in this development - those who have made the greatest impact on subsequent thinkers.
 We are also interested in, how the sentiment of philosophy has evolved over time.
 Whether is has notably evolved at all.
-If it in, one way or another, correlates with renowned periods history, and maybe even whether philosophers are a driving force in the development of society or whether they are mere products of their time representing the contemporary ideas.
+If it in, one way or another, correlates with renowned periods of history, and maybe even whether philosophers are a driving force in the development of society or whether they are mere products of their time representing the contemporary ideas.

+And then, to be frank, it would be quite awesome to discover highly influential/important people of this field, whom may have been previously unknown to us.

-In addition to that we will look at how the philosophers (among other influential individuals) have influenced one another throughout time - and whether mutual influence have created anachronical _communities_ in the history of philosophy.
+In addition to that we will look at how the philosophers (and other influential individuals) have influenced one another throughout time - and whether mutual influence have created anachronical _communities_ in the history of philosophy.

+When analyzing the results, the terms _philosophers_, _thinkers_ and _people_ will be used interchangeably.
+When referring to _influential persons_ or anything regarding the _most influential_ or _most connected_ we refer specifically to the philosophers of our network.

 # The History of Philosophy